patternhelloworld/docker-blue-green-runner/README.md

   - A syntax that brings values from the .env file throughout the ecosystem.
   - ``!#{ value here }``
 ![img4.png](/documents/images/img4.png)

+### NGINX Contingency
+- In the event of a Consul failure, the NGINX Contingency module takes over and operates NGINX autonomously.
+This ensures uninterrupted service by allowing NGINX to function independently.

 ### Terms
 For all echo messages or properties .env, the following terms indicate...
 - BUILD (=LOAD IMAGE) : ```docker build```